-God’s intention is ‘to do’ His work ‘with’ His Creation.
+God’s work intention is ‘to do with all’ His Creation.
 He started this on the 7th day and continues to care for all the descendants of Adam and Eve.

 An inventor doesn’t devise something intricate and magnificent and hand it off with no further involvement and no accompanying instructions.
 They follow through with their invention.
 Similarly, the Sabbath is a day of God being with His invention.
 God did just that with Adam and Eve on the culminating apex day of creation doing the essential—preparing them, instructing them how to live.